ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 As in population initialization, if creating a new household, the entire household is assigned the replacement PUMA value.

+By including the 20% probability of sampling from the full dataset, we ensure that immigration may occur in any PUMA, even if no ACS respondents were recent immigrants to that PUMA.
+Additionally, we rely less on the age, sex, race/ethnicity, etc joint distribution of recent immigrants specific to the PUMA in PUMAs where immigration is rarer (and we likely have smaller sample size to inform this distribution).

 Age
 ^^^